Meet the eGRO Team

-Roberto G. Lopez is an Assistant Professor and Floriculture/Controlled Environment Extension Specialist at Michigan State University.
+Roberto G. Lopez is an Associate Professor and Floriculture/Controlled Environment Extension Specialist at Michigan State University.
 He has an appointment in research, teaching and extension.
 His area of expertise is; controlled environment specialty crop production; Lighting applications for greenhouses and indoor vertical production; light-emitting diodes; young plant propagation.

 Neil Mattson is an Associate Professor and Greenhouse Extension Specialist at Cornell University.
 He has an appointment in research, extension, and teaching.
 He researchers strategies to optimize floriculture and vegetable crop production while reducing energy, fertilizer, and water resources.
 He directs Cornell’s Controlled Environment Agriculture group which develops lighting and greenhouse control strategies to maximize hydroponic vegetable production.

 W. Garrett Owen is an Assistant Professor and Extension Specialist of floriculture, greenhouse and controlled-environment crop production in the Department of Horticulture at the University of Kentucky.
 He has an appointment in research, teaching and Extension.
 His area of expertise is controlled environment specialty crop production; plant nutrition; production problem diagnostics; and young herbaceous perennial plant propagation.